ATV – Transport

-ATVs improperly loaded can be dangerous to you and other highway users.
-Steering can be affected if your load is not properly distributed and if not properly secured.
-If ATVs become dislodged it can damage equipment and cause injury or death during a quick stop or crash.
+Improperly loaded ATVs can be dangerous to you and other highway users.
+Steering can be affected if your load is not properly distributed.
+If not properly secured, the ATV can become dislodged during a quick stop or crash and damage equipment and cause injury or death.

-- knowing the gear loaded on the ATV is securely tied down.
+- Removing any gear loaded on the ATV.

 - Set the parking brake and place transmission in gear.